humanmade/altis-enhanced-search/docs/cms-query-integration.md

 ] );
 ```

-Note that when using the `search_fields` parameter the `ep_search_fields` filter will be run and can modify the end results.
+When using the `search_fields` parameter, the `ep_search_fields` filter will be run which can modify the list of searched fields.

 ### Using Filters